slidenerd/ec2-mean-test/EC2.md

  9. We still have 22 GB left which we can allocate separately to EBS Volumes as 16GB (data) + 4GB (journal) + 2GB (logs)
  12. To do so, click on **Add New Volume** where you will be able to add 16, 4, 2 GB one by one.
  ![Step 4: Add Storage EBS Volumes](https://imgur.com/c4tDxod.png)
  13. The above screen now represents my added volumes.
-Though we have selected General Purpose SSD or gp2 volumes here, ideally you should be selected IOPS Volumes.
+Though we have selected General Purpose SSD or gp2 volumes here, ideally you should be selected IOPS Volumes for production.
  14. Notice how **Delete on Termination** is set only for the primary volume.
 As you probably guessed, if you terminate the instance, you will lose all the data on that volume.
  16. if you already have a running instance and did not do this step, no worries, go to your **Dashboard** and you will see a Volumes Section which allows you to do the same thing.
  17. Click on **Next: Add Tags** and let's proceed